scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 Parameterization of the pulse shape

-We need an appropriately parameterized pulse shape and the ability to construct that pulse shape within HYDRA.
+We need an appropriately parameterized pulse shape and the ability to construct that pulse shape within Hydra.

 Embedded processing